zulip/zulip-mobile/docs/architecture/platform-versions.md

   discovered that we'd been mistaken in thinking since 2018 that its WebView browser got updated independently; in fact it's pinned at a version a couple of years older than any other browser we support.
+* We dropped iOS 10 support in 2020-10.
+It was 0.3% of iOS users who tried Zulip, and we wanted to use a feature introduced in iOS 11, called "named colors".

 [dropped-android-j]: https://chat.zulip.org/#narrow/stream/48-mobile/topic/platform.20versions/near/625585
 [dropped iOS 8 support]: https://chat.zulip.org/#narrow/stream/48-mobile/topic/platform.20versions/near/628412